Give2Asia

-Give2Asia is an international nonprofit organization that connects corporations, foundations, and individuals with charitable projects and social enterprises across Asia.
-Since 2001, Give2Asia has built a network of over 2,000 grant recipients and 15,000 donors in 25 countries from Afghanistan to Australia.
+Give2Asia is a US-based 501(c)(3) nonprofit, committed to supporting cross-border giving to Chinese communities through cross-border philanthropy.
+It connects corporations, foundations, and individuals with charitable projects and social enterprises across mainland China, Taiwan, and Hong Kong SAR.
 The organization is based in San Francisco, CA.

-Give2Asia's work focuses on key issues such as healthcare, the environment, disaster preparedness and relief, and poverty alleviation.
-They believe that local knowledge counts: Give2Asia has a team of local staff, in- country advisors, and partners in every country where we work, ensuring projects are effective, results are transparent, and grant recipients are accountable.
-They work mostly with individuals, families, foundations and corporations to establish a social responsibility and philanthropy presence in Asia.
+Give2Asia’s mission is to strengthen communities in Asia by making cross-border giving easier and more effective.
+We envision healthy and prosperous communities supported by cross-border philanthropy and locally led development and believes that local communities know best what their most pressing needs are and how to address them.

-They have served as the philanthropy partner in Asia for hundreds of donors, companies, foundations, and nonprofit organizations, including Adobe Systems, Bank of America, Margaret A. Cargill Foundation, Caterpillar, Deshpande Foundation, EMC, Facebook, PEPSI, Qualcomm, Silicon Valley Community Foundation, Starbucks, State Street, Steamboat Ventures, and Synopsis.
-Give2Asia provides on-the-ground research in each country, including thorough due diligence on grantees, meeting U.S. regulations for international grant making, and ensuring adherence to local laws in recipient countries.
-They enable employee giving and matching, volunteerism, and tax-deductible giving to charitable groups in Asia from the United States or Hong Kong.
+They have served as the philanthropy partner in the Asia-Pacific region for hundreds of donors, companies, foundations, and nonprofit organizations, including Adobe Systems, Bank of America, Margaret A. Cargill Foundation, Caterpillar, Deshpande Foundation, EMC, Facebook, PEPSI, Qualcomm, Silicon Valley Community Foundation, Starbucks, State Street, Steamboat Ventures, and Synopsis.
+Give2Asia provides on-the-ground research in each country, including thorough due diligence on grantees, meeting U.S. regulations for international grant making, and ensuring adherence to local laws in recipient locations.
+They enable employee giving and matching, volunteerism, and tax-deductible giving to charitable groups in China from the United States.
 Give2Asia guides projects to completion, expanding the capacity of corporate foundation and community engagement teams.